"Oh, life is a glorious

 This policy may seem absurd to scientists that have been trained to believe such statements as, “One should never adopt hypotheses that make more assumptions than they need.”
 But it is worse to do the opposite—as when we use ‘psychology words’ that mainly hide what they try to describe.
 Thus, every phrase in the sentence below conceals its subject’s complexities:

-For, ‘look at’ suppresses your questions about the systems that choose how you move your eyes.
-Then, ‘object’ diverts you from asking how your visual systems partition a scene into various patches of color and texture—and then assign them to different ‘things.’
-Similarly, ‘see what it is’ serves to keep you from asking how that recognition relates to other things that you’ve seen in the past.
+For, look at’ suppresses your questions about the systems that choose how you move your eyes.
+Then, object’ diverts you from asking about your visual systems partition a scene into various patches of color and texture—and then assign them to different ‘things.’
+And, see what it is’ sidesteps all the questions you could ask about how that sight might be related to other things that you’ve seen in the past.

-It is the same for most of the commonsense words we use when we try to describe the events in minds—as when one makes a statement like, “I think I understood what you said.”
-Perhaps the most extreme examples of this are when we use words like ‘you’ and ‘me,’ because we all grow up with this fairy-tale:
+It is much the same for the commonsense words that we usually use to talk about what our own minds do, as when one makes a statement like, “I think I understood what you said.”
+For perhaps the most extreme example of this is how we use words like Me and You—because we all grow up with this fairy-tale:

 We each are constantly being controlled by powerful creatures inside our minds, who do our feeling and thinking for us, and make our important decisions for us.
 We call these our Selves or Identities—and believe that they always remain the same, no matter how we may otherwise change.